 Remove the oil cap on the engine to allow air to flow into the engine and facilitate the oil-draining process.

-Prepare the work area by placing an oil catch pan or container underneath the drain plug to catch the old oil.
+Place an oil catch pan or container underneath the drain plug to catch the old oil.
 Lay down a protective mat or absorbent material to catch any spills.

 Apply a thin layer of new oil to the new motorcycle oil filter's rubber gasket.
 Install the new oil filter by hand, ensuring it is tightened according to the manufacturer's specifications.
 Avoid overtightening, as this can damage the filter or cause leaks.